axelomega/omegamacs/doc/theme-implementation.md

 ## Implementation Notes

 ### Redraw Behavior
-Theme switching includes automatic display refresh, though occasionally cursor movement may be needed for complete visual updates (documented TODO for future investigation).
+Theme switching includes automatic display refresh, though occasionally cursor movement may be needed for complete visual updates.
+This has been observed on Emacs 28+ under X11 and is documented in the code with potential investigation approaches including checking hook triggers, experimenting with additional redraw functions, and testing with minimal configurations.

 ### Terminal Compatibility
 The `dark-x11` theme uses only X11 named colors, ensuring reliable appearance in terminal mode where hex colors might not be supported.

+### Dynamic Color System
+The `omegamacs-theme-with-colors` macro automatically discovers all available color names from theme definitions at macro expansion time, making the system fully dynamic.
+When new themes are added with new color names, those colors automatically become available as variables in the macro without code changes.

+### Color Interpolation
+The system includes robust color interpolation utilities that work with both hex colors and X11 named colors, with proper error handling for invalid color values.

 ### Classic Theme
 The `classic` theme recreates the original omegamacs color scheme, including:
 - Gray20 background with gray80 foreground
 - Cyan cursor
-- Gray mode line
+- Gray mode line (grey75 background)
-- Reddish-orange comments and strings
+- Dark orange comments and pale green strings
 - Traditional Emacs syntax highlighting

 ## Architecture